If you’re looking for casual and flexible home jobs to make some extra money, Clickworker could be worth a look.

 How Old do you Have to Be to Work for Clickworker?

 You must be 18 or older to work for Clickworker.
 When you register, the only dates of birth available are for those over 18, and the age limit is stated in the terms and conditions.

 If you’re a little younger and looking for some work you can do online, check out our online jobs for teens article.

 Once you’ve registered with the site, you’re required to fill out some basic information relating to your language skills, work experience and “hobbies and know-how.”
 This is so you can be offered work suited to your skills.

-Once all this is done, it’s best to head for the Assessments section (shown above).
+Once all this is done, it’s best to head for the Assessments section.
+You find it along the left-hand menu panel when you’re logged in to Clickworker.
 Here you can learn how to complete certain Clickworker tasks and test your abilities, which is a prerequisite for accessing certain jobs.

 Work can include:

 - Categorizing websites and other data

 - Mystery photography (going into shops and photographing certain displays)